eliseevmv/Checkout-DotNet-Challenge/readme.md

 It will also store the status code in the data store together with payment details.

 in case the payment failure has happened in the Acquiring Bank and it returns its own error code, it is a good idea to add this information to the payment details.
-However, the Payment Gateway will not store bank's error code directly.
+However, the Payment Gateway will not use bank's error code directly.
 Instead, its own list of status codes should have values which correspond to bank error codes.
 Payment Gateway will map bank's error code to these status codes.
 This is done to protect Payment Gateway and its clients from unexpected code changes in Acquiring Bank.